 Let’s Recover the Term “Marriage”

 This article was first published in Spanish at Coalición por el evangelio and in French at TPSG.
+It was later republished at TGC Canada.

 The encyclopedia Britannica gives the following definition of marriage: